Code-Institute-Submissions/Khalanar-adventure-picker_DecResub/README.md

 - Returning Visitor Goals
     - As a Returning Visitor, I want to explore other paths in the game.

-- Design compromises
+- Design Compromises
     - At some stage during development I tested using a different kind of input.
 Players would type A or B to make their selection on how the story should continue.
-    - I decided to remove this feature and have players type the option they wanted, as this created a stronger sense of choice and connection to their choices.
+    - I decided to remove this feature and have players type the option they wanted, as this created in players a stronger sense of connection to their choices.

 ## Testing
 ### PEP8 Validation